boltlabs-inc/key-mgmt-spec/system-functionalities.md

     1. Outputs `key_id` to the calling application.

 Non-normative note: The additional context `"imported key"` provides assurance and usage information for the asset owner and does not provide any additional assurance for the key server.
 That is, the asset owner, even after recovering from a lost device, is still able to retrieve and leverage this contextual information in deciding how to use the given secret.

+## Operations on Signing Keys

+### Generate and Store a Signing Key
+The protocols are identical to [the generation protocols for arbitrary secrets](#generate-and-store-a-secret).
+The only difference is the type of key created.
+That is, calling this functionality should allow the asset owner to create one of the following ECDSA key types:
+- ECDSA on secp256 curve; or
+- EdDSA on ed25519.

+Implementation guidance: We pick these parameters in order to provide functionality compatible with EVM-based blockchains.
+However, we expect to support multiple blockchains and signing primitives in the future.

 ### Cryptographic and Supporting Operations
 #### External dependencies